roks70/Medabots9-Translations/README.md

 ## Disclosure
 Just to be upfront, the initial story translation after Omnija and Sotaeko's work was made using DeepL's translations.
-This is initially machine translated and it is in the process of being cleaned up by me (and hopefully more people!).
-I am also in the process of cleaning up the files Omnija and Sotaeko updated where necessary to be more inline with everything else.
+This was initially machine translated and then cleaned up by me.
+**DLC** works with the english patch. **Update** .cia does not fully work with the english patch since it'll overwrite some files I'm modifying.
+I translated with the base game, applying the update will likely cause unexpected behavior.
+**Female protagonist** by Sotaeko and Omnija works with the english patch.

 ## Credit
 Credit for starting and doing the essential gameplay elements: